-It’s strongly recommended that students contact the Office of Disability Services at SLU-Madrid at the beginning of the semester (i.e. during the first two weeks).
+It's strongly recommended that students contact the Center for Accessibility and Disability Resources at SLU-Madrid at the beginning of the semester (i.e. during the first two weeks).

-Keep in mind that it takes approximately two weeks for the Office of Disability Services to process the documentation required to provide academic accommodations, as well as to notify the professor and student.
+Keep in mind that it takes approximately two weeks for the Center for Accessibility and Disability Resources to process the documentation required to provide academic accommodations, as well as to notify the professor and student.
 In addition, all testing accommodations must be organized a minimum of one week prior to the use of such accommodations.
 Thus, in order to ensure that eligible students may benefit from academic accommodations for any quizzes or exams that are scheduled prior to the usual midterm and final exam periods, registration should be completed within the first four weeks of each semester.
-Students who do not contact the Office of Disability Services within this period of time may not be eligible to use accommodations prior to and during the midterm exam period.
-However, there is a second registration period that begins after midterms in which students may register for academic accommodations that will be implemented during the second half of the semester.
-For information regarding specific registration deadlines, refer to the following schedule:
+Students who do not contact the Center for Accessibility and Disability Resources within this period of time may not be eligible to use accommodations prior to and during the midterm exam period.
+However, there is a second registration period that begins after midterms (with a Dec.
+1 deadline) in which students may register for academic accommodations that will be implemented during the second half of the semester.

 An individual with a disability is defined as anyone with a physical or mental impairment that substantially limits one or more major life activities, including learning.